Helens1997/Group-WSSS/README.md

 ### Train the Group-Wise Semantic Mining Network

-First, Once the data is prepared, please run ```python train.py``` for training the classification network with our default parameters.
+1. Once the data is prepared, please run ```python train.py``` for training the classification network with our default parameters.

 After the network is finished, you can resize the maps to the original image size by